All Episodes

 Well, it's good to be with you.

-Um I'm actually a young uh resident physician in um in Minneapolis, and I applaud all of your health care ideas and nobody no potential candidate makes me more excited than on your ideas.
+I'm actually a young resident physician in Minneapolis, and I applaud all of your health care ideas.

-Do you see some role for as much as I fear government intervention in health care, I would like to see some uh perhaps forced integration of electronic medical records across uh all institutions.
+Do you see some role for, as much as I fear government intervention in health care, I would like to see some perhaps forced integration of electronic medical records across all institutions?

 Do you see a role for that in the future?

-Well, I think that it's a uh very clear requirement that we have electronic medical records.
+Well, I think that it's a very clear requirement that we have electronic medical records.

-As I was talking uh with Paul W. Smith a little while ago, the Institute of Medicine reports that they're up to eight thousand people a year killed by medication error.
+As I was talking with Paul W. Smith a little while ago, the Institute of Medicine reports that there are up to 8,000 people a year killed by medication error.

-And the easiest thing the Federal Government could do is simply say that in order to be a Medicare or Medicaid provider, or in order to be a provider for the Federal Employee Health Benefit Plan, that you're going to have to have a an interoperable compatible electronic medical record as part of your practice.
+And the easiest thing the federal government could do is simply say that in order to be a Medicare or Medicaid provider or in order to be a provider for the Federal Employee Health Benefit Plan, that you're going to have to have an interoperable, compatible electronic medical record as part of your practice.

 And by the way, if it's designed right, it actually saves money.